Coronavirus (COVID – 19) services update

 Below is an update on the current status of our services.

-While the driving test itself has not changed, there are elements of the service that are now delivered differently due to Covid-19, so please read our safety leaflet carefully and watch our taking the test during Covid-19 video which will show you what to expect on the day.
+While the driving test itself has not changed, there are elements of the service that are now delivered differently due to Covid-19, so please read our safety leaflet carefully.

-What to do if you have Covid-19 or have Covid-19 symptoms
+What to do if you have Covid-19 symptoms

 Cancel your driving test on MyRoadSafety.ie selecting ‘Covid-19’ as your reason.
 You won’t lose your fee and you will automatically be sent another invitation.
 Please book the new appointment for a date after your isolation period.